FCO Services has a rich heritage. We are proud to have evolved and innovated throughout the years to meet the needs of Her Majesty’s Government.

-The oldest part of FCO Services dates back to 1199, when King John created the Queen’s Messenger Service.
+The oldest part of FCO Services dates back to at least 1199, when the records of King John mention the Queen’s Messenger Service.
 These messengers serve the King or Queen by carrying secret information and deliveries, making sure it arrives safely without being seen by our enemies.
 Over 800 years later, they still help the UK communicate secretly with people abroad today.

 The true birth of FCO Services came at the end of the 1930s.
 The Foreign Office wanted a faster way of sending secret messages, so they could respond to events more quickly.
 We began as a team of telephone technicians, and our earliest recorded technician was looking after the telephone connections in Rome in 1937.